Sp3ct3rX/Web-application-Reconnaissance-bash-script/README.md

 ## 📌 Overview

-MiladRecon is a modular recon automation script written in Bash, built for penetration testers and bug bounty hunters who want fast, clean, and customizable scans.
+Web-application-Reconnaissance-bash-script is a modular recon automation script written in Bash, built for penetration testers and bug bounty hunters who want fast, clean, and customizable scans.

 It combines the power of:
 - `Nmap` for port scanning